/ 3 min read

-Alexandra moved from Ukraine to Germany and joined CELUS 1.5 years ago as a Recruiter.
-She was always most excited about Research and Development positions and kept an eye on studying in this field herself.
+Alexandra moved from Ukraine to Germany and joined CELUS several years ago as a recruiter, which she was for 1.5 years.
+Alexandra was always most excited about Research and Development positions and kept an eye on studying in this field herself.
 During her time as a tech recruiter, she already took some basic programming courses to better understand the candidate’s tasks written in the job description.
 Alexandra says: “Making a move internally into an area you’re interested in is a great opportunity to ignite your passion and learn new things.“ For her, it was finally time to realize her goal and interest to work in the technical field.

 Challenges on the way

 Alexandra figured that time management is one of the main challenges on the way.
 When starting her studies in Computer Science, the professors even recommended to not work during the first semesters and after being some weeks into the semester, she realized that it is quite a challenge to handle both work and study.
 Leaving the company was not really an option for her, so CELUS offered a way to merge it: Moving horizontally from the HR department into the R&D department.
 Taking this step requires courage and initiative from the person itself and also flexibility from the employer.